Thrcle421/Online-shopping-services/README.md

 # Online Shopping Service
 The online shopping service project is an e-commerce mall system developed based on the most popular microservice architecture.

-It uses Nacos to implement service governance and uses OpenFeign to implement remote calls
+It uses Nacos to implement service governance，uses OpenFeign to implement remote calls and uses gateway to complete request routing and authentication.

 ## Split microservices